teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 > Here, the idea of Midway's Galaxian is relatively simple and easily expressed: it is an outer space video game in which the player controls a rocket ship defending itself against a swarm of computer-controlled attacking aliens who attempt to bomb and collide with the player's ship.
 With the idea of Midway's Galaxian thus identified, it is clear that Midway's copyright does not in the least preclude the creation of an entire universe of other space video games (e.g., Space Invaders) based on the same, unprotected idea.
 It is also clear that, in expressing its version of the game idea, there was no necessity for Bandai to mimic Midway's expression of this idea which involves such elements as the particular insectile shape of the aliens, their movements, and the musical theme. [*Midway v.
 Bandai*, 546 F.Supp.
 125 (D. NJ 1982)](http://scholar.google.com/scholar_case?case=7889409527461466580).

 After filtering out the unprotectable idea, the judge then compared the copyrightable expression.
-It decided that the "musical themes of the two Galaxian games are fundamentally identical."  [*Midway v.
+He decided that the "*musical* themes of the two Galaxian games are fundamentally identical."  [*Midway v.
 Bandai*](http://scholar.google.com/scholar_case?case=7889409527461466580).

-Likewise, the aliens were similar.
+Likewise, the *alien enemies* were similar.
 "The Bandai aliens are unmistakably insectile as are those in Midway's game.
 In addition, Bandai's insect characters bear a close resemblance to Midway's, both having brightly lighted eyes and two-toned bodies."
 The backgrounds were similar (both set in space), and both games had "the same sort of sequential lighting of the stars, creating the same illusion that the characters are moving through space toward the top of the screen."  [*Midway v.
 Bandai*](http://scholar.google.com/scholar_case?case=7889409527461466580).

 Finally, the court looked at the game play of both Galaxians, and found them similar as well.
 "Bandai game's play and sequence of images is extremely similar to Midway's.
 Thus, the Bandai aliens fly in a pack and peel off to attack singly or in small groups.
 As they attack, they invert, as do the Midway creatures.
 Bandai's aliens also appear to flap their wings as they fly and attempt to collide with the player's ship." [*Midway v.
 Bandai*](http://scholar.google.com/scholar_case?case=7889409527461466580).